aaronwork1205/Open-Tour-Guide-Trip-Planner-App/Readme.md

    ```
 5. You can now access the app on your local machine by either scanning the QR code generated in Command Line/Terminal window or pressing i to open up an iOS simulator(with XCode installed).

+The AI assistant is hosted on a local/remote server.
+Details about this feature are [here](https://localai.io/basics/build/).

 ## Usage <a name="usage"></a>
 Here's how you can use the Open Tour Guide App: